Program and Certificate Search

 Special Requirement

-• Students are admitted to Year 1 of the Faculty of Arts and Science in the Rotman Commerce admission category with an “admission guarantee.”
-Students admitted with the guarantee are invited to enroll in the program after first year, provided that the course and grade requirements below (i.e., Guaranteed Admission requirements) are met.
+• Students are admitted to Year 1 of the Faculty of Arts & Science in the Rotman Commerce admission category with an admission guarantee.
+Students admitted with the guarantee are invited to enrol in the program after first year, provided that the course and grade requirements below (i.e., Guaranteed Admission requirements) are met.

-• Failure to meet any of these requirements, or failure to complete all the required courses within the calendar year (assuming full-time studies), will result in losing the admission guarantee.
+• Failure to meet any of these requirements, or failure to complete all the required courses within 12 months (a student’s first Fall/Winter and Summer sessions), assuming full-time studies, will result in losing the admission guarantee.

 Completed courses (with minimum grades)